surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.20.1 - March 12th, 2024 =
+- Accesibility: Checkout amount changes will now speak the new amount(s) when using a screen reader.
+- Fix: Issue with apple pay not working on some accounts.
+- Fix: Issue with initially checked price option not always working properly on custom checkouts.
+- Fix: Validate initial line items in case a price or variant is changed.

 = 2.20.0 - March 6th, 2024 =
 - New: Add tax and shipping overrides based on product collections.